Skip to main content

 Eulenburg Castle, locally known as Kasteel Eulenburg or David, lies south of the village of Moresnet, in the Liège province in the Wallonia region in Belgium.

-Eulenburg Castle may look medieval but it is not.
-It was built between 1878 and 1901 by Victor David whose father was a wealthy landowner in this area.
-He had it built as an L-shaped complex in eclectic style dominated by neo-Gothical elements and used it as a residence for his family.
+Eulenburg Castle may look medieval, but it isn't.
+It was built between 1878 and 1901 by Victor David, whose father was a wealthy landowner in the area.
+He had it constructed as an L-shaped complex with an eclectic style, mainly featuring neo-Gothic elements, and used it as a family residence.

-Shortly after the 'castle' was finished Victor visited the German city of Aachen.
-There he bought the 18th century wood paneling that had been taken out of the Aachen city hall during a restoration to be burnt.
-He then had the paneling installed in Eulenburg Castle.
+Shortly after the 'castle' was finished, Victor visited the German city of Aachen.
+There, he purchased 18th-century wood paneling that had been removed from Aachen’s city hall during a restoration to be burned.
+He then installed the paneling in Eulenburg Castle.

-Eulenburg Castle is a private residence and therefore not accessible.
+Eulenburg Castle is a private residence and therefore not open to the public.
 A curious 'castle'.

 Gallery